BrianPugh/torchsample/docs/Overview.rst

    assert (sampled == image).all()

-Lets see how this would look using TorchSample:
+That's quite a lot of work!
+Conversely,lets see how this would look using TorchSample:

 .. code-block:: python